thisisnsh/aithing/README.md

 ## 2.0

-12 Nov
-- Write Doc

 13 Nov
-- Record demo video
 - Release 2.0

-14 Nov
-- Support Edit title

 17 Nov
+- Record demo video
 - Promote 2.0

 Next
+- Appcasting!
+- Support Edit title
 - Support AI Suggestions : Understand you and suggest things based on time and this